 \subsubsection{Debris Disks}

-A different process is at work in the production of pebble-sized bodies in evolved, gas-poor disks around main-sequence stars.
-Destructive, collisional cascades from even larger planetesimals through to cm, mm and then micron-sized particles provides ongoing replenishment of the debris population (Wyatt 2009; Dullemond \& Dominik 2005).
-The methods of detection of large (i.e., cm-sized) grains is the same as in protoplanetary disks, despite their origin in destructive, rather than agglomerative, processes.
+Around main sequence stars, pebble-sized bodies are produced differently than in disks around pre-main-sequence stars.
+Here, destructive, collisional cascades from even larger planetesimals through to centimeter, millimeter, and then micron-sized particles provides ongoing replenishment of the debris population (Wyatt 2009; Dullemond \& Dominik 2005).
+The methods of detection of large (i.e., centimeter-sized) grains is the same as in protoplanetary disks, despite their origin in destructive, rather than agglomerative, processes.
 In each case, the longer the wavelength at which continuum emission is detected, the larger the grains that must be present in the system.

-Band 1 images could show higher contrast features in debris disks compared to other ALMA bands, due to the longer resonant lifetimes of the larger particles that dominate the emission.
-This in turn will help detect any edges and gaps in the disks.
-Dramatic changes in the morphology of debris disks as a function of wavelength have already been observed (e.g., Maness et al.\ 2008), but not yet at such long wavelengths as Band 1 will probe.
+Boley et al.\ (2012) detected the debris disk of Fomalhaut using Band 7, and noted its sharp inner and outer boundary.
+Band 1 images , however, could show higher contrast features in debris disks compared to other ALMA bands, due to the longer resonant lifetimes of the larger particles that dominate the emission.
+This sensitivity in turn will help detect any edges and gaps in the disks.
+Dramatic changes in the morphology of debris disks as a function of wavelength have already been observed (e.g., Maness et al.\ 2008), but not yet at the long wavelengths Band 1 will probe.
 When observed, such structures are often considered signposts to the existence of planets.
 These detections will be challenging compared with detecting forming condensations in protoplanetary disks.
-This is because of the relatively low surface brightness and large spatial distribution of the debris disks, which can be 100s of AU in radii and can be found much closer to the Sun than protoplanetary disks.
-The closest disks could subtend as much as $\sim 150$ arcseconds on the sky (assuming a 300 AU diameter disk at 2 pc).
-Therefore, ALMA's larger field of view than other long wavelength instruments, such as the EVLA, will be very advantageous for imaging these objects, although mosaicking will still be required to image the largest ones on the sky.
+Debris disks typically have relatively low surface brightnesses and large spatial distributions 100s of AU in radii.
+They also can be found much closer to the Sun than protoplanetary disks.
+Indeed, the closest disks could subtend as much as $\sim$150$^{\prime\prime}$ on the sky (assuming a 300 AU diameter disk at 2 pc).
+Therefore, ALMA's larger field of view than other long wavelength instruments, such as the JVLA, will be very advantageous for imaging these objects, although mosaicking will still be required to image the largest ones on the sky.
 ACA observations will be instrumental in this research.

-\subsection{The First Generation of Galaxies: \\ Molecular gas in galaxies during the epoch of reionization}
+\subsection{The First Generation of Galaxies: \\ Molecular gas in galaxies during the epoch of re-ionization}